haniibrahim/astrotools/README.md

 Astronomy functions for [Scilab](http://www.scilab.org/).
 Some may based on the [CelestLab](https://atoms.scilab.org/toolboxes/celestlab/)-Toolbox from [CNES](https://cnes.fr/en) (French space agency).

 > Developed just for my own needs.
 Under permanent development.
 Use it if you find it helpful.
-No warranty, no service but bug reports welcome. **Use it with Scilab 5.5.2 only.**
+No warranty, no service but bug reports welcome. **Developed in Scilab 5.5.2 mainly.** But runs in Scilab 6.0.x, too.

-Functions make use of [SI units](https://en.wikipedia.org/wiki/International_System_of_Units "") only.
+Functions make use of [SI units](https://en.wikipedia.org/wiki/International_System_of_Units "") only: m (metre), kg (kilogram), Pa (pascal), J (joule), mol (mole), K (kelvin), radiant for angles, etc.

 ## Function's description